Is This the Right Breed for You?

 - Height: 24-28 inches

-- Coat: Double coat with wiry outer layer and soft undercoat
+- Coat: Double coat with wiry outer coat and softer undercoat

 - Colors: Solid black or salt-and-pepper